dijkstracula/solvent/paper/report.md

 the concrete values inhabited by the type).
 We saw before that the principal type property of H-M type inference made "a good base typing" simply fall out through unification; by contrast, conceivably, any number of "good refinement typings" could be synthesized.

-### Refinement type constraint generation

-TODO: Lift base types that we've inferred into refinement types with constraint variables that we'll solve for.

-TODO: Two ways to constrain our unknown predicates: if we want to synthesize a qualifier that uses some program term (for instance, the predicate `x > y` for the `max()` function example), that term of course needs to be in scope, and be of the appropriate base type.
-This is a _scope_ constraint and helps us ensure that our types only depend on values that make sense.

-TODO: We can also constrain them by facts that follow from the control flow of the program: for instance, in all terms getting typechecked within the `else` branch of an `if x > 0 then {...} else {...}` statement, we know that `x <= 0` is true.
-This is a _flow constraint_ and gives us path sensitivity.

-TODO: Once we've built up these constraints, we need to turn them into a qualifier for our type.
-That's where predicate abstraction comes in babeyyy (should say something about how neither refutation/unification/etc is appropriate here - something about an infinite space of possible substitutions or something)

-### Predicate abstraction and subtyping through implications
+### Predicate abstraction as the computational workhorse

-Recalling how the technique was applied to great effect whilst contemplating model-checking solutions([@SlamProject], [@BLAST], [@Houdini]), Rondon et al., a liquid type reconstruction algorithm consumes a set of predefined qualifiers with type holes indicating points that well-typed terms can be inserted, and produces a conjunction of those qualifiers.
+Recalling how the technique was applied to great effect whilst contemplating model-checking solutions([@SlamProject], [@BLAST], [@Houdini]), Rondon et al. constructed a liquid type reconstruction algorithm that consumes a set of _predefined qualifiers_ which they treat as a sort of basis set that refinements will be constructed from.
+To simplify the exposition, in the paper the authors

+can be inserted, and produces a conjunction of those qualifiers.
 Naturally, this induces a bias into the reconstruction output: whoever wrote down the set of qualifiers for predicate abstraction to choose from is in some sense determining the "basis set" that will comprise a reconstructed liquid type.

 ```ocaml
 (* ./default_patterns *)